Assassination of Meir Kahane

-Meir Kahane, an Israeli American rabbi, ultra-nationalist politician and militant, was assassinated by El Sayyid Nosair on 5 November 1990, shortly after 9:00 p.m. at the New York Marriott East Side hotel in Manhattan, New York City.
+Meir Kahane, an Israeli American rabbi, ultranationalist politician and convicted domestic terrorist, was assassinated by El Sayyid Nosair on 5 November 1990 at the New York Marriott East Side hotel in Manhattan, New York City.

 Assassination

 On the evening of 5 November 1990, Kahane gave a speech in the second-floor lecture hall of the New York Marriott East Side hotel, in Manhattan, at 525 Lexington Avenue, to an audience, most of whom were Orthodox Jews.
 After his speech, a crowd of well-wishers gathered around Kahane as he answered questions.
 Shortly after 9:00 p.m., a man disguised as an Orthodox Jew approached Kahane and shot him from close range with a .357-caliber pistol.
 Kahane was hit in the neck by the gunfire and died of his wounds shortly thereafter.

 After shooting Kahane, the assassin fled from the hotel and reached Lexington Avenue, where, in front of a post office, he attempted to take over a taxi at gunpoint.
 Carlos Acosta, an on-duty postal police officer, drew his pistol and ordered the assassin to freeze.
 Instead, the assassin turned toward the officer and shot and hit him in the chest.
 The officer returned fire, hitting the assassin in the chin.
 Afterwards, the officer arrested the man.
 Born in Egypt, he was American citizen El Sayyid Nosair, who had been living in Jersey City, New Jersey.

-At the time, it was believed that Nosair's assassination of Kahane was an antisemitic hate crime.
-In subsequent years, however, Nosair's actions have been re-evaluated as one of the earliest examples of Islamic terrorism in the United States.
+At the time, Nosair's assassination of Kahane was categorized as an antisemitic hate crime.
+In subsequent years, Nosair's actions have been re-evaluated as an early example of Islamic terrorism in the United States.